carpentries-incubator/cwl-novice-tutorial/_episodes/03-dependency_graphs.md

 >
 > > ## Solution
 > >
-> > To find out how the inputs and the steps are connected to eachother, you look at the `in` field of the different steps.
+> > To find out how the inputs and the steps are connected to each other, you look at the `in` field of the different steps.
 > >
 > > ![]({{page.root}}/fig/Ep3_graph_answer.png){: height="300px"}
 > {: .solution}